 Tree Planting Instructions

-Thank you for joining us in the Pittsburgh Redbud Project!
+Thank you for participating in the Pittsburgh Redbud Project!
 The redbud seeds that you received must germinate before planting.
-Please follow these simple steps before planting your seed:
+Please follow these simple steps before planting your seeds:

 - Use a piece of sandpaper or other hard, textured surface to "scarify" each redbud seed.
 This breaks down the tough coating that protects the seed.